Dr Richard Dune

 Recommendations

-• Revisit and reinforce your organisation's core values regularly.
+• Revisit and reinforce your organisation's core values on a regular basis

 • View CQC inspections as opportunities for validation and improvement.